micro/micro/README.md

 Plugins can be found in [micro/plugins](https://github.com/micro/plugins) which enable various underlying interface implementations.

 Note: This requires a rebuild of the binary to include those plugins.
-There is no clean approach to this yet beyond that.
+There is no clean approach to this yet.